seanstern/pokester/README.md

 Run the following command from the root directory of the repository

-`yarn workspace foreach -t run test`
+`yarn workspaces foreach -t run test`

 ### Run in Development Mode